lowrycode/table-tennis-league/README.md

 Thorough manual testing was also conducted on the deployed site before marking a user story as *Done* in the GitHub projects board.
 These tests are documented [here](readme-resources/manual_testing.md).

-*Note: The tests have been ordered by website page rather than by user story, but tests covering each user story will be found in the relevant section.*
+*NOTE: The tests have been ordered by website page rather than by user story, but tests covering each user story will be found in the relevant section.*

 The manual tests were repeated a number of times throughout development on various browsers and devices.
 Before submitting the project, each of the tests were conducted again (on the deployed site) and were conducted by myself and others.